Skip to Main Content

 Remember, though, that any actual rate offers you receive are based on your credit score, income and more.
 The more you shop around, the easier it will be to understand what a good rate is for your credit and financial profile.

-By law, lenders are required to disclose the APR on a loan offer, but they may only include some of the costs in the APR that’s advertised.
+By law, lenders are required to disclose the APR on a loan offer, but they might only include some of the costs in the APR that’s advertised.
 You can ask what fees the lender factored into the APR and use that information when comparing your options.
-And, when comparing offers or advertised rates from different lenders, be sure you’re comparing APR to APR, or interest rate to interest rate.

 What are the closing costs and fees?

-Some lenders also have flexibility when it comes to other closing costs, like the origination fee.
-Or it may be able to waive a certain cost altogether, like the appraisal or application fees.
+Some lenders have flexibility when it comes to closing costs, like the origination fee.
+Your lender might be able to waive a certain cost altogether, like the appraisal or application fees.
 It can be helpful to know this information when making your comparisons.

 What’s your timeline?